real-darth/DM22358/README.md

 # DD2358
-HPC course, assignments and project
+Project source code for the HPC Introduction course.
+Enter the project directory.